How should you consolidate debt after Christmas?

 Balance transfer, debt consolidation loan or something else?
 Here's how to pay down your Christmas spending.

-This guide will take you through the options that are available, the benefits and drawbacks of each and how you can compare your options to choose the right one for you.
+This guide will take you through the options that are available, the benefits and drawbacks of each and how you can compare personal loans to choose the right one for you.

 What options do I have to consolidate Christmas debt?